 Forgotten Trek started out as a collection of Star Trek concept art on my (Nick Ottens’) personal website, which also featured real-world history and steampunk.
-(The steampunk part has evolved into an online magazine called Never Was.)
+(The steampunk section evolved into an online magazine called Never Was.)

 I added the first concept arts in the summer of 2004, when my site was about two years old.
 At the end of the year, I named the section “Forgotten Trek” and that is how the name was born.

 A fully browsable, archived version of the 2004-05 website is available here.

 I switched to a different design in 2006, something darker and narrower.
 The website had grown considerably by then.
 I was publishing whatever concept art I could get my hands on and digitizing articles from a variety of sources, including Judith and Garfield Reeves-Stevens’ The Art of Star Trek and old issues of Star Trek: The Magazine.
 (I was only beginning to understand the meaning of “copyright” around that time.)

 I also got help — from Andrew Probert, who shared several of his Star Trek: The Motion Picture and The Next Generation designs with me, and T.C.
 Tobias, who had done a lot of digging into the production history of the first Star Trek film and contributed several articles to the website, including interviews with Richard Taylor and David J. Negron.

-The site won several awards, including Bernd Schneider’s, who praised its “visible progression toward perfect elaboration,” and Paul Krillmeed’s, who said, “Finally a Star Trek site with something new to say.
+The site won several awards, including Bernd Schneider’s, who praised its “visible progression toward perfect elaboration,” and Paul Krillmeed’s, who said, “Finally a Star Trek site with something new to say.”